missionpinball/mpf-docs/docs/gmc/reference/mpf-gmc.md

 Emitted during a carousel event.

+#### `options(payload)`

+Emitted when the *options* event is received from MPF.
+This is a generic subscribable event that can be used for any purpose, which can be simpler to use because it doesn't require creating custom event handlers and callbacks.
+Just post an event named "*options*"  from MPF and connect to this signal.

 #### `player_var(value, prev_value, change, player_num)`

 Emitted when a player variable changes.
 Can be subscribed to for manually triggering updates and scene behaviors based on player variables.